appseconnect/docs/_posts/Connectors/Application Connectors/Dynamics Business Central/2019-03-06-Dynamicsnav-Business-Central.md

 **Note: For Integrating with Microsoft Dynamics Business Central, the application Microsoft Dynamics NAV (≥ 2009R2 Generic) is needed to be selected in AEC Portal**

-## Prerequisites for NAV Business Central Configuration
+## Prerequisites for Dynamics NAV Configuration

 1. Select the application Microsoft Dynamics NAV (≥ 2009R2 Generic) in the APPS section of the APPSeCONNECT Portal.
 2. Create and publish a connection in the cloud portal.